andreasgranhoylieng/masterthesis/dino/README.md

-# GroundingDINO for Automatic Syringe Annotation
+# Data Annotation Tools

-This directory contains the system for automatically generating bounding box annotations for syringes in images or videos using the GroundingDINO zero-shot object detection model.
+This directory (`data_annotation/`) contains tools and scripts for generating annotations for images or videos.
+This can include automatic, semi-automatic, or manual annotation methods.

 ## Overview

-The primary goal is to quickly generate initial annotations based on text prompts (e.g., "syringe").
-These annotations can then be refined manually or used directly for training downstream object detection or pose estimation models (like those in the `../syringe_tracking` or `../volume_estimation` directories).
+The primary goal of this component is to prepare labeled data for training computer vision models.
+This might involve using pre-trained models for initial suggestions (like zero-shot detectors), or providing interfaces for manual labeling.
+The output annotations are typically used by downstream components like `../object_detection_tracking/` or `../downstream_task/`.

 ## Features

--   Zero-shot detection based on text prompts.
+-   Supports various annotation methods (e.g., bounding boxes, segmentation masks, keypoints).
--   Processes both individual images and video frames.
+-   Can process individual images and/or video frames.
--   Outputs annotations in Pascal VOC XML format.
+-   Outputs annotations in common formats (e.g., COCO JSON, Pascal VOC XML, YOLO TXT).
--   Includes a utility for video frame extraction.
+-   May include utilities for data preprocessing, like video frame extraction or image augmentation.

-## File Structure
+## File Structure (Example)

 ```
-dino/
+data_annotation/
-├── main.ipynb              # Main notebook for running annotation
+├── main_annotation_notebook.ipynb  # Main notebook for running/managing annotation tasks
+├── annotation_script.py          # Example script for an automated annotation process
-├── frame_extractor.py      # Utility to extract frames from videos
+├── utils/                          # Utility scripts (e.g., frame_extractor.py, format_converter.py)
+│   ├── frame_extractor.py
+│   └── format_converter.py
+├── configs/                        # Configuration files for annotation tools or models
+│   └── annotation_config.yaml
-├── github_files/           # GroundingDINO configs and weights
+├── models/                         # Any models used for pre-annotation (e.g., GroundingDINO weights)
-│   ├── GroundingDINO_SwinB_cfg.py
+│   └── model_weights.pth
+├── input_data/                     # Directory for raw images/videos to be annotated
-│   ├── GroundingDINO_SwinT_OGC.py
+│   ├── images/
-│   └── groundingdino_swint_ogc.pth # <-- Downloaded weight file
+│   └── videos/
-├── images/                 # Input image directory (place images here)
-├── videos/                 # Input video directory (place videos here)
-├── frames/                 # Output directory for extracted video frames (created by frame_extractor.py)
+├── extracted_frames/               # Output for extracted video frames (if applicable)
-├── annotations/            # Output directory for generated XML annotations (created by main.ipynb)
+├── output_annotations/             # Directory for generated annotation files
 └── README.md                       # This file
 ```

 ## Setup

-1.  **Environment:** Ensure you have activated the conda environment specified in the root `environment.yml` file (`conda activate syringe-ml`).
+1.  **Environment:** Ensure you have activated the conda environment specified in the root `environment.yml` file (e.g., `conda activate your-env-name`).
-2.  **Download Model Weights:** Download the required GroundingDINO model weights (e.g., `groundingdino_swint_ogc.pth`).
-Place the `.pth` file inside the `dino/github_files/` directory.
-Refer to the official GroundingDINO repository if you need download links.
+2.  **Download Models/Dependencies:** If using specific pre-trained models (e.g., for zero-shot detection) or external tools, download them and place them in the appropriate directory (e.g., `data_annotation/models/`).
+Refer to specific tool documentation for details.
 3.  **Prepare Input Data:**
-    *   Place images you want to annotate into the `dino/images/` directory.
+    *   Place images to be annotated into `data_annotation/input_data/images/`.
-    *   Place videos you want to annotate into the `dino/videos/` directory.
+    *   Place videos to be annotated into `data_annotation/input_data/videos/`.

 ## Usage

-1.  **Extract Frames (Optional, for Videos):**
+1.  **Pre-processing (e.g., Frame Extraction for Videos):**
-    If you are using video files, first extract frames using the provided script.
-Open a terminal in the root directory (`masterthesis/`) and run:
+    If working with videos, you might need to extract frames first.
     ```bash
+    # Example:
-    python dino/frame_extractor.py dino/videos/your_video.mp4 dino/frames/ 1.0
+    python data_annotation/utils/frame_extractor.py data_annotation/input_data/videos/your_video.mp4 data_annotation/extracted_frames/ 1.0
     ```
     *   Replace `your_video.mp4` with your video file name.
-    *   The third argument (`1.0`) is the desired frames per second (FPS) to extract.
-Adjust as needed.
+    *   Adjust FPS as needed.
-    *   Extracted frames will be saved in the `dino/frames/` directory.
+    *   Extracted frames will be saved in `data_annotation/extracted_frames/`.

-2.  **Run Annotation Notebook:**
+2.  **Run Annotation Process:**
-    *   Open and run the `dino/main.ipynb` Jupyter Notebook.
+    *   Use the main script or notebook, e.g., `data_annotation/main_annotation_notebook.ipynb` or `python data_annotation/annotation_script.py`.
-    *   Follow the instructions within the notebook.
+    *   Follow the instructions within the chosen script/notebook.

-## Configuration (within `main.ipynb`)
+## Configuration (Example, within a script or notebook)

--   **`IMAGE_PATH` / `VIDEO_PATH`:** Set the path to your input images directory (`dino/images/`) or extracted frames directory (`dino/frames/`).
+-   **`INPUT_IMAGE_DIR` / `INPUT_VIDEO_DIR`:** Path to your input data.
--   **`TEXT_PROMPT`:** Define the object you want to detect (e.g., `"syringe"`).
--   **`BOX_THRESHOLD`, `TEXT_THRESHOLD`:** Adjust detection confidence thresholds if necessary.
--   **`ANNOTATION_SAVE_DIR`:** Specify the directory where XML annotations will be saved (defaults to `dino/annotations/`).
+-   **`OUTPUT_ANNOTATION_DIR`:** Directory to save generated annotations.
+-   **`ANNOTATION_FORMAT`:** Desired output format (e.g., "coco", "voc", "yolo").
+-   **`MODEL_CONFIG_PATH` (if applicable):** Path to configuration for any models used in annotation.
+-   **`LABEL_MAP` (if applicable):** Definition of class labels.

 ## Output

-The system generates annotations in the **Pascal VOC XML** format.
-Each XML file corresponds to an input image/frame and contains bounding box coordinates (`xmin`, `ymin`, `xmax`, `ymax`) and the class label (derived from the text prompt) for each detected object.
-These files are saved in the directory specified by `ANNOTATION_SAVE_DIR`.
+The system generates annotation files in the specified format (e.g., Pascal VOC XML, COCO JSON).
+These files typically contain information about object locations (bounding boxes, masks), class labels, and other relevant metadata.
+They are saved in the directory specified by `OUTPUT_ANNOTATION_DIR`.